vFar/piffdeals-staff/PROJECT_OVERVIEW.md

 - ✅ Everything employees can do
 - ✅ View all invoices (not just own)
 - ✅ Edit/Delete any invoice
-- ✅ CRUD operations on user accounts
+- ✅ Access User Accounts page
-- ✅ Create employee accounts
+- ✅ Create **EMPLOYEE** accounts ONLY
-- ✅ Manage employee profiles
+- ✅ Edit employee profiles (username, email, status)
+- ✅ Change employee roles (only to employee)
 - ✅ Suspend/activate employees
+- ✅ Delete employee accounts
 - ✅ View all charts and analytics
+- ✅ Bulk operations on employees (change status, delete multiple)
+- ❌ Cannot create admin or super_admin accounts
-- ❌ Cannot create other admins
+- ❌ Cannot edit/delete other admins
-- ❌ Cannot manage other admins
+- ❌ Cannot see or manage super_admin accounts

 ### 👑 **SUPER_ADMIN**
 - ✅ Everything admins can do
-- ✅ Create admin accounts
+- ✅ Create **ALL** account types (employee, admin, super_admin)
+- ✅ Edit all user profiles (employees, admins, super_admins)
+- ✅ Change any user role
-- ✅ Manage admin accounts
+- ✅ Suspend/activate any user
-- ✅ Delete user accounts
+- ✅ Delete any user account
+- ✅ Bulk operations on all users
-- ✅ Full system access
+- ✅ Full unrestricted system access

 ## Key Features